antirez/linenoise/README.markdown

 # Linenoise

-A minimal, zero-config, BSD licensed, readline replacement.
+A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android.

-News: linenoise now includes minimal completion support, thanks to Pieter Noordhuis (@pnoordhuis).

-News: linenoise is now part of [Android](http://android.git.kernel.org/?p=platform/system/core.git;a=tree;f=liblinenoise;h=56450eaed7f783760e5e6a5993ef75cde2e29dea;hb=HEAD Android)!
+* Single line editing mode with the usual key bindings implemented.
+* Experimental multi-line editing mode.
+* History handling.
+* Completion.
+* Under 1000k of BSD license source code.

 ## Can a line editing library be 20k lines of code?